pmacinec/transactions-fraud-detection/README.md

 ## Paper

 Paper LaTex source files are available in the `paper` dircetory.
 The readable document in pdf format is in the following location -- [paper/main.pdf](./paper/main.pdf).

+## Presentation

+Presentation describing whole project and results is available at [presentation.pdf](./presentation.pdf).